-This namelist defines a constant body translation and rotation that is applied before the start of the flow solution.
-For example, original body may be reoriented to position the geometry at a different effective angle of attack.
+This namelist defines a constant body translation or rotation that is applied before the start of the flow solution.
+For example, the original body may be rotated to position the geometry at a different effective angle of attack.
+The translation and rotation input have limited capability to reposition the body; if a more complex repositioning is required, input an appropriate transform matrix instead of the simple translation or rotation parameters.
+Note that if &body_transform is used in conjunction with &grid_transform, the transforms specified by &grid_transform are applied first.
 After repositioning the body, the mesh is deformed once to reflect the new position of the body, before beginning the solution.